On Uncertainty Quantification in Particle Accelerators Modelling: APPLICATION OF THE UQ FRAMEWORK to a MODEL PROBLEM

-As a first method to determine the validity of the surrogate model, the values of the high fidelity \opal\ simulations on the x-axis and the values of the surrogate model on the y-axis were compared.\ The distance of the corresponding point to the line $x=y$, is a measure of surrogate model's quality.\ The QoI's, as defined in \secref{sec:qoidef}, are compared for a subset of controllable parameters: $1,5,8$, and $10$ mA, and for $3$ different orders of the surrogate model, as described in \tabref{table:designp2}.\ All data from the surrogate model and the high fidelity model are taken at the end of turn 10 in our model problem.\
+As a first method to determine the validity of the surrogate model, the values of the high-fidelity \opal\ simulations on the x-axis and the values of the surrogate model on the y-axis were compared.\ The distance of the corresponding point to the line $x=y$ is a measure of the surrogate model's quality.\ The QoI's, as defined in \secref{sec:qoidef}, are compared for a subset of controllable parameters: $1,5,8$, and $10$ mA, and for $3$ different orders of the surrogate model, as described in \tabref{table:designp2}.\ All data from the surrogate model and the high-fidelity model are taken at the end of turn 10 in our model problem.
+The maximum training error is calculated from the dataset used to create the surrogate model.